tierra/wp-vagrant/README.md

 4. Add the following to your hosts file:
     * `192.168.167.9  wordpress-php52.local`
     * `192.168.167.10 wordpress-php53.local`
+    * `192.168.167.11 wordpress-php54.local`
 5. Start Vagrant: `vagrant up [box]`
-    * Without naming a box, both will be started (this will take a while), but you can also simply start just `wordpress-php52` or `wordpress-php53`.
+    * Without naming a box, all boxes will be started (this will take a long time), but you can also start just `wordpress-php52`, `wordpress-php53`, or `wordpress-php54` individually.

 Note that Apache is configured to point to the `wordpress/build` directory, so you need to remember to run `grunt` from the WordPress directory after checking out the code.
 Optionally, you could also just install WordPress normally inside the `wordpress/build` directory without using the develop repository.
-The `wordpress-php52` box is pre-configured with Node.js and Grunt, so if you don't have these tools installed, you can just SSH into the `wordpress-php52` box, and run the following:
+All boxes are pre-configured with Node.js and Grunt, so if you don't have these tools installed locally, you can just SSH into the box, and run the following:

 ```
 cd /vagrant/wordpress